ezriel/test-containers/readme.md

 # Setup docker on virtual machine
-1. Install the VirtualBox with selected *Skip unattended installation*
+1. Install the VirtualBox with selected *Skip unattended installation* (required for VirtualBox 7.X to be able open terminal)
 2. Download the Linux version you need from https://ubuntu.com/download/desktop
 3. Create virtual machine with downloaded iso image
     - 6GB RAM